 Chris has voluntarily assisted aspiring solicitors from underrepresented groups to enter the profession for over six years.
 Chris personally experienced barriers throughout his career due to his diversity as a state educated, first generation graduate/solicitor, non-Russell Group university graduate with an accent.
 He found that each of these factors acted as a barrier to entry to the profession at various stages of his career.
 He is passionate to remove barriers to increase diversity in the profession and believes that capability and personality are the only two factors which should determine whether anyone receives an opportunity to pursue their goals.

-Julie Randles is CEO of Causeway Education, a social enterprise improving the life chances of children and young people from disadvantaged backgrounds by supporting them through key educational transitions.
+Julie Randles is CEO (interim) of Build Africa and previously Causeway Education, a social enterprise improving the life chances of children and young people from disadvantaged backgrounds by supporting them through key educational transitions.
 Her previous roles include Director of Programmes and Partnerships at the Sutton Trust, a charity improving social mobility through education, and Head of the Families and Schools Together (FAST) programme at Save the Children.
 She is a community governor at a primary school in Camden that serves a very disadvantaged intake.

 Julie has an MA from the University of St Andrews and an M.B.A from the University of Stirling.
 She is passionate about the transformative effect of reading for pleasure on children’s later attainment, and thinks her own love of reading contributed to her being the first person in her family to be educated past the age of 16.